jorgetvn/shrimp-farm-web/README.md

 Run the application in http://localhost:8080

 ## Demo
-The app is uploaded in heroku in the following link https://shrimpfarmjtorres.herokuapp.com/
+The app is uploaded in heroku in the following link: https://shrimpfarmjtorres.herokuapp.com/

+## API Documentation (Swagger API Documentation)
+API Documentation can be found in: https://shrimpfarmjtorres.herokuapp.com/swagger-ui/

+## H2 Queries
+External access the database is available here: https://shrimpfarmjtorres.herokuapp.com/h2-console (no password)